chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

     end

 .. note::
     Note that void fraction is not bound in this case.
-The particles used in this example obligates us to use a very coarse mesh.
-Bounding void fraction lead to instability in the present case.
+The size of the particles used in this example forces us to use a very coarse mesh.
+Bounding void fraction would lead to instability in the present case.

 CFD-DEM
 ~~~~~~~~~~